leddoo/kibi/main.md

                 - ends with ret.
                 - convert absolute jumps to relative jumps.
             - bytecode sanity check function.
+        - serialization
-    - tuples
+    - bytecode error handling:
-        - really useful for compound table keys.
-        - multret is kinda weird & inflexible.
-            - how it collapses to a single value.
-            - how unpacking requires `>=` instead of `=`.
+        - thinking `try` instead of `pcall`
-        - vm can still optimize returning tuples.
-        - default is `return ()`.
+        - avoids closure & bound method overhead.
+        - how to implement the control flow?
+            - could have `on_error: (next_pc, err_reg) | null`
+            - compiler then generates instructions to configure that.
+            - no stack necessary, compiler can do it.
-    - varargs.
+            - on error:
+                - if handler registered, materialize error & continue there.
+                - else, unwind one level & try again.
+                - until hit native code.
+    - register api for `add_func` & `call`.

     - booleans.
         - literals.